 Opinion-leading and the spreading of knowledge

 As one of Sweden’s largest organizations in the field of cancer, it is vital to actively participate in the general debate about the disease.
 In 2001 the Swedish Cancer Society started promoting the idea of a collective strategy for fighting cancer in Sweden – expressed by the need for a National Cancer Plan.
 The aim of the annual Swedish Cancer Society Report is to strengthen opinion-leading efforts, and to contribute with the Society’s knowledge and experience in order to highlight problems in the area of cancer.
-In 2013 the report was published for the 8th time.
+In 2014 the report is published for the 9th time.
 We are happy to verify that The National Board of Health and Welfare (Socialstyrelsen) has now started to implement the plan.

 Another task that lies within the frame of the Swedish Cancer Society’s opinion-leading efforts is cancer prevention.
 Efforts in this area are focused on the dangers associated with use of tobacco and excessive exposure to the sun.

 As a non-profit organization, the Swedish Cancer Society receives no government funding, and is therefore entirely dependent on private donations.
 In 2013 the Society raised 509 million Swedish kronor.
 The main bulk of donations comes from private individuals and companies although legacies represent a significant proportion.
 In 2013 almost half of the total donations came from legacies.
 The donors can choose between a dozen different ways to support the Swedish Cancer Society.
 Fundraising activities are constantly developing in order to improve effectiveness.